Social Media

 Booking: Rajasthan Rifles

-Diwali In Hong Kong: Where To Buy Diyas, Candles And Lights
+Where To Buy Diyas, Candles And Lights For Diwali

-Check what’s available online or in-store at Shop Easy and SpiceBox Organics.
+Check what’s available online or in-store at Shop Easy.
 You can also make the trek up to the infamous Chungking Mansions to get a large stock of diyas from the stores there.
-But if that proves too much of a mission, you can always depend on places like The Candle Company or Candle Up to stock up on candles instead.
-Many of them are shaped like diyas and fit in perfectly well with the festival of lights.
+But if that proves too much of a mission, you can always depend on places like The Candle Company to stock up on candles instead.
+Many of them are shaped like diyas and fit in perfectly well with the Festival of Lights.
 You can also find electric tea lights or fairy lights that you can put up around Diwali and keep on till Christmas.
+Partytime also stocks colourful Diwali decorations for your home.

-Diwali In Hong Kong: Where To Buy Ethnic Indian Wear And Dresses
+Where To Buy Ethnic Indian Wear And Dresses For Diwali

 Now that we have checked off food and lights, let’s get you dressed for Diwali!
 You may not have many occasions to feel like an Indian Maharani, but this is one time of the year when too much bling feels just about right!

-If you are a fan of the graceful Indian saree, you must check the gorgeous collection at Ethnica.
+If you are a fan of sarees, you must check out the gorgeous collection at Ethnica.
 This mama-run venture has collected the finest hand-woven sarees from all parts of India and is sure to impress.
 Want to order from India?
-Our Indian Sassy Mama Editor loves the kids clothes from Little Muffet and the beautiful sarees and blouses from Suta (our lovely That Mama Bhakti Mathur is often seen looking gorgeous in sarees and blouses from Suta).
+Our Indian Sassy Mama Editor loves the kid’s clothes from Little Muffet and the beautiful sarees and blouses from Suta (our lovely That Mama Bhakti Mathur is often seen looking gorgeous in sarees and blouses from Suta).
+You can also browse on Etsy for Indian outfits and accessories!

-Editor’s note: This post was originally written in October 2013 by Simran, updated in October 2021 by Anita Balagopalan and most recently updated in September 2022 by Fashila Kanakka.
+Editor’s Note: This post was originally written in October 2013 by Simran and most recently updated in October 2023 by Najuka Redkar.
+Special thanks to Anita Balagopalan and Fashila Kannaka for their contribution.

 more sassy mama